Gundam-Engineering-Solutions/Antigravity/README.md

 -   **Documentation:** We will generate full technical specs for the plate bolt patterns and dielectric seals.

 -   **SCAD Files:** We will write the OpenSCAD script to generate the 360-segment ring and the central separator plate.

-Shall I begin generating the OpenSCAD code for the Type-S hull plates?